tinosai/UDA_CW4_NUCERA/README.md

 ```{python}
 font = ImageFont.truetype("Tahoma.ttf",18)
 ```
 But you need to make sure that, on your machine, this font is properly included.
-For a list of font on your machine, simply run:
+For a list of fonts on your machine, simply run:
 ```{python}
 import matplotlib.font_manager
 matplotlib.font_manager.findSystemFonts(fontpaths=None, fontext='ttf')